sunil-gumatimath/personal-finance-tracker/README.md

 4. **Database Setup**

     - Log in to your Supabase dashboard
     - Navigate to the SQL Editor
     - Copy the contents of `supabase/database.sql` and execute it
     - This sets up all tables, RLS policies, and functions
+    - After signing up in the app, run `SELECT seed_my_data();` in the SQL Editor to populate demo data

 ## Development